karelklima/ldkit/docs/features/query-with-comunica.md

 types, including Solid pods, RDF files, Triple/Quad Pattern Fragments, HDT files.

-> Note: If you need to access data through a SPARQL endpoint, it is recommended
+> Note: If you need to access data through a single SPARQL endpoint, it is
-> to use the default [Query Engine](../components/query-engine) shipped with
+> recommended to use the default [Query Engine](../components/query-engine)
-> LDkit.
-The built-in engine is lightweight and optimized for being used in
+> shipped with LDkit.
+The built-in engine is lightweight and optimized for being
-> browser.
+> used in browser.

 To use Comunica with LDkit, simply pass its instance to a [Lens](../components/lens), or set it as the default engine using global